 Without this data, you stand to lose so much revenue that’s on the table.

 That’s why it’s so important to track your affiliate links.
 When you track this data, you can do the following really well:

 - Get actual data on user interaction: You can find out exactly how users interact with your affiliate links.
 Analyze where people are clicking the most.

 - Identify your most profitable links: Find out which links are leading to the most conversions and focus on them.

-In a nutshell, affiliate tracking helps you to see how users view and interact with your affiliate links.
-It provides comprehensive data with which you can optimize your affiliate marketing strategies and maximize your earnings.
+In a nutshell, affiliate tracking helps you see how users view and interact with your affiliate links.
+It provides comprehensive data with which you can optimize your affiliate marketing campaigns and maximize your earnings.

 Tracking Your WordPress Affiliate Links in Google Analytics

-But, before that, you’ll need to add and manage your affiliate links properly in WordPress.
-So, we’ve parted this tutorial in 3 steps as given below:
+Now before we set up affiliate tracking for your site, first, you need to add and manage your affiliate links properly in WordPress.
+So, we’ve parted this tutorial into 3 steps as given below:

 For example, here’s what an affiliate link normally looks like: